deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16198/index.md

 > </details>

-> The table presents the performance of different models trained with varying combinations of direct and chain-of-thought (CoT) response data, demonstrating that combining both improves performance on both direct and CoT prediction tasks.
+> The table presents the results of supervised fine-tuning (SFT) experiments on vision language models, comparing different data compositions and prompting strategies for both direct and chain-of-thought prediction.

 {{< table-caption >}}